dotnet/docs-mobile/docs/android/getting-started/installation/dependencies.md

 description: "Learn how to install .NET for Android Dependencies so you can create native android applications." ms.date: 11/01/2023
 ---
-# Installing .NET for Android Dependencies
+# Install .NET for Android Dependencies

 In order to build .NET for Android applications you need to install two additional components, The Java JDK and the Android SDK.

-## Using "InstallAndroidDependencies"
+## Using "InstallAndroidDependencies" Target

 The easiest way to install the required dependencies for your android application is to run the [`InstallAndroidDependencies`](../../building-apps/build-targets.md#installandroiddependencies)